brandox02/commit-history-app/README.md

 ## Installation

-First, you need to have the `meeting-history-api` running, then you need to set up the .env file, in order to make it, you just have to create a `.env.local` file at the project's root that contains the following:
+First, you need to have the `meeting-history-api` running, then you need to set up the .env.local file, in order to make it, you just have to create a `.env.local` file at the project's root that contains the following:

 ```bas
 NEXT_PUBLIC_API_URL=http://localhost:3250